smahmadpanah/smahmadpanah.github.io/_pages/honors.md

 <li>Ranked <b>1st</b> and <b>2nd</b> among all Laboratory Instructors in different topics of
-Computer Engineering and IT Department, according to the student evaluation for teaching <em>Computer Lab</em> and <em>Operating Systems Lab</em>, respectively, Tehran Polytechnic, Fall 2016.</li>
+Computer Engineering Department, according to the student evaluation for teaching <em>Computer Lab</em> and <em>Operating Systems Lab</em>, respectively, Tehran Polytechnic, Fall 2016.</li>

 <li>Announced as the <b>Outstanding Student</b> and Achieved the <b>1st</b> place among 2015-